An Imprint of Inteltab - Established 2002

 Example 2: Bluehost pays $65 per sale flat rate.
 The sales agent will be paid $16.25 immediately after the commission from the hosting company clears, converted into pounds sterling at the prevailing exchange rate (about £12.50).
 Bluehost says that payment will be made “approximately 45 to 60 days after the end of the month or other period in which they accrue”.

-For every sale made, including the basic website, optional extras and hosting, sales agents should expect to get an average commission of about £100.
+For every sale made, including the basic website, optional extras and hosting, sales agents should expect to get an average commission of about £150.
 Some customers may opt for only the basic website, and some customers will either already have hosting or will choose to host with a service not recommended here.
-The lowest amount an agent will be paid on a sale, therefore will be £74.25.
+The lowest amount an agent will be paid on a sale, therefore will be £123.75 on a basic £495 sale.

 From the type of lead sources, and considering the quality of the product (the website), the nature of the offer and the method of qualifying the leads, a ratio of 20:1 should be a conservative estimate (i.e. expect a better conversion rate than that).
-Sales Agents should aim to make 7 to 10 sales per week.
+Sales agents should aim to make 7 to 10 sales per week once a callback and closing rhytm is established.
 Experienced agents should expect to make more.
+Clever use of social media may well result in bulk purchasing; such glittering prizes are left only to the sales agent's imagination!

 Everyone will have their own way of working.
 But it is recommended that, whatever the source of the lead, contact information such as phone numbers and email addresses be entered into a spreadsheet.
 In this way the numbers and email addresses can be copied and pasted into the virtual Voip-enabled phone and the email client.
 The spreadsheet can then be used to further monitor the progress of each lead to its conclusion either to a sale or NFA (no further action).
 Sales agents are expected to keep accurate paperwork, and to invoice for all sales made at the end of each month.